 The Company recently acquired certain operations which, prior to acquisition by the Company, involved leased premises in Cambridge, Massachusetts in an area of past industrial activities.
 As a result of those past activities, there is evidence of low levels of oil and hazardous materials at the site of such premises.
 The Company believes that the level of oil and hazardous materials at the site are typical of this and many other urban areas and that no remediation of the site is likely to be required.
-However, there can be no assurance that in the future The Commonwealth of Massachusetts or the United States Environmental Protection Agency will not require remediation of the site and, if remediation, which could be substantial.
+However, there can be no assurance that in the future The Commonwealth of Massachusetts or the United States Environmental Protection Agency will not require remediation of the site and, if remediation were required, the Company could be required to bear part of the costs of remediation, which could be substantial.